-Below, we’ll outline some of the challenges facing campus security professionals and then show you six best practices for increasing collaboration in the system design process.
+Below, we’ll outline some of the challenges facing campus security professionals and then show you six best practices for creating a safe environment in your campus community.

 The Challenges Facing College and University Campus Security

-Campus security leaders face all sorts of challenges in their roles.
-They bear some of the weight of responsibility for the physical safety of campus populations and property, and they must achieve a delicate balance in communicating with a wide range of stakeholders with varying priorities.
+Going into a new school year, campus security leaders within a higher education institution face all sorts of challenges.
+They bear the responsibility for the physical and personal safety concerns of campus populations and property, while also achieving a delicate balance in communicating with a wide range of stakeholders with varying priorities.

 Many of the issues facing college and university campus security pros relate to designing and implementing physical security systems.